dhutapratama/docs/queues.md

 <a name="allowing-failures"></a>
 #### Allowing Failures

-When a job within a batch fails, Laravel will automatically mark the batch as "cancelled".
+When a job within a batch fails, Lets will automatically mark the batch as "cancelled".
 If you wish, you may disable this behavior so that a job failure does not automatically mark the batch as cancelled.
 This may be accomplished by calling the `allowFailures` method while dispatching the batch:

     $batch = Bus::batch([
         // ...